flipperdevices/flipperzero-firmware/README.md

      -01_Power_Off.ir
 ```

 When the action files and folders are rendered for display, any `XX_` prefix will be stripped.
-Additionally, all underscores will be replaced with spaces.
+All underscores will be replaced with spaces.
+Extensions will be stripped.
 Casing is preserved.

 ## Signal playback
 The signal files are played back as recorded.
 During playback/transmit, the LED light will flash green until the action is complete.
 For RFID signals, they are continuously played back for 3 seconds.